 Boston is just a quintessential American city – it’s completely unabashed and somehow remains true to itself.
-For me, it may be one of the best places to live in the US.
+For me, it may be one of the best places to go in the USA.
 But, then again, I’ve never been there when it snowed.

 For more information on visiting Boston, check out one of these extra resources:

 A must-see place in the USA for rugged, untamed beauty.